the lunchbox helper

 Getting your children involved in the daily lunchbox not only helps you out but also makes them feel empowered in choosing what you are adding.
 If you don't want them to actually choose the specific foods that go in then just let them put it in the containers or choose what 'colours' they want that day.

 Children love to feel in control so try just putting the separate components of sandwiches or pasta salads in the box and let them put it all together at lunchtime.
-This gives them a feeling of control but also allows them to get involved, have fun and experiment with food.
+This not only gives them a feeling of control and also allows them to get involved, have fun and experiment with food.

 Childrens' behaviour changes vastly in different environments so lunch boxes are a great way to expose them to new foods that they don't normally try at home.
 Don't go too far out of their comfort zone but present new foods in fun ways.